 While a mature methodological approach exists in the United States and the United Kingdom, in Australia, community-engaged research is an emerging field.
 There are similarities and differences across disciplines as to how community-engaged research is articulated, defined and conceptualised, and this CoP will take an inclusive approach, exploring members’ diverse perspectives on and experiences of community-engaged research.

-The final Community of Practice event for 2017 will be held on Wednesday 29 November with the Children's Lives Research Initiative.
+The first Community of Practice event for 2018 will be held on Monday 12 February to coincide with the Refugee Alternatives conference.

 To register your interest in joining the Community of Practice, please complete this online form.